Here you will find information on all programs offered by NKU and our affiliate institutions. You may also search programs by major.

 Gifu University is located in Gifu City, central Japan, about halfway between Tokyo and Kyoto.

 Experience the Japanese culture in a safe, spacious, and comfortable city.
-Located on the Nagara River, Gifu City’s attractions include Gifu Castle, Mount Kinsha National Forest, and cormorant fishing.
+Located on the Nagara River, Gifu City’s attractions include Gifu Castle, Mount Kinka National Forest, and cormorant fishing.

 Language requirements for study at Gifu University are determined on an individual basis and classes for foreign students are taught on three levels: beginner, intermediate, and advanced.